jenlynngiordano/jenlynngiordano/README.md

 Most of my work is currently private.

-Check out my website for some examples of what I do
+Check out my website to learn more about my research!

 https://jenlynngiordano.github.io/
 <!--